Tokamak: Progress in the 1960s

 In contrast to the other designs, the experimental tokamaks appeared to be progressing well, so well that a minor theoretical problem was now a real concern.
 In the presence of gravity, there is a small pressure gradient in the plasma, formerly small enough to ignore but now becoming something that had to be addressed.
 This led to the addition of yet another set of coils in 1962, which produced a vertical magnetic field that offset these effects.
 These were a success, and by the mid-1960s the machines began to show signs that they were beating the Bohm limit.

 At the 1965 Second International Atomic Energy Agency Conference on fusion at the UK's newly opened Culham Centre for Fusion Energy, Artsimovich reported that their systems were surpassing the Bohm limit by 10 times.
 Spitzer, reviewing the presentations, suggested that the Bohm limit may still apply; the results were within the range of experimental error of results seen on the stellarators, and the temperature measurements, based on the magnetic fields, were simply not trustworthy.

 The next major international fusion meeting was held in August 1968 in Novosibirsk.
 By this time two additional tokamak designs had been completed, TM-2 in 1965, and T-4 in 1968.
 Results from T-3 had continued to improve, and similar results were coming from early tests of the new reactors.
-At the meeting, the Soviet delegation announced that T-3 was producing electron temperatures of 1000 eV (equivalent to 10 million degrees Celsius) and that confinement time was at least 50 times the Bohm limit.
+At the meeting, the Soviet delegation announced that T-3 was producing electron temperatures of 1000 eV (equivalent to ×10^7 K) and that confinement time was at least 50 times the Bohm limit.

 These results were at least 10 times that of any other machine.
 If correct, they represented an enormous leap for the fusion community.
 Spitzer remained skeptical, noting that the temperature measurements were still based on the indirect calculations from the magnetic properties of the plasma.
 Many concluded they were due to an effect known as runaway electrons, and that the Soviets were measuring only those extremely energetic electrons and not the bulk temperature.
 The Soviets countered with several arguments suggesting the temperature they were measuring was Maxwellian, and the debate raged.